barryam3/chem-card-game/RULES.md

 ## Atomic Symbol Word Race

 At any point, you can say a word spelled using the atomic symbols on 3 or more of your drafted cards.
 The first few players to do so will score points.
+The last opportunity is immediately after drafting your last card, just before scoring.

 _For example_, if you have drafted Germanium (Ge), Nickel (Ni), Uranium (U), and Sulfur (S), you can spell GeNiUS.
 You could not spell SiNG, since two-letter atomic symbols cannot be broken up.

 # Scoring

 **Different Families:** Score 1 point for each element family represented among your drafted cards.
-(There are 10.)
+If you have the most, score 2 points per family instead.

 **Largest Family:** Determine the largest number of elements you drafted in the same family, then score points as follows: